jdcamp/word-finder/README.md

 Behavior | Input | Output
 --- | --- | ---
-Tests two words to see if they match regardless of case and punctuation |Find Word:"foo" Find In Word: "Foo!"| 1 Find a given word in a string |Find Word:"bar" Find In Word: "The word is BaR."| 1 Find a given word multiple times in a string |Find Word:"foo" Find In Word: "The word is FOO.
+Tests two words to see if they match regardless of case and punctuation |Find Word:"foo" Find In Word: "Foo!"| 1 Tests two words to see if they match regardless of case and punctuation |Find Word:"foo" Find In Word: "Bar!"| 0 Find a given word in a string |Find Word:"bar" Find In Word: "The word is BaR."| 1 Find a given word multiple times in a string |Find Word:"foo" Find In Word: "The word is FOO.
 It is common for the FOO the live in a cave near the FOO mountains."| 3
+Find a given word multiple times in a string (partial matches do not count)|Find Word:"foo" Find In Word: "The word is FOO.
+It is common for the FOO the live in a cave near the FOOBAR mountains."| 2

 ## Setup/Installation Requirements